Disability Innovation Fund (DIF)

 How are proposals selected?

-Criteria will be from EDGAR, 34 CFR Part 75.210.
+Criteria for selecting among grant applications will be normally be selected from those in the Education Department General Administrative Regulations (EDGAR), 34 CFR Part 75.210.
 Contact the program office for additional information.

 How may assistance be used?